Skip to yearly menu bar Skip to main content

 Mark Saroufim

-Mark Saroufim is a member of technical staff at Core Automation, co-founder of GPU MODE and was formerly a systems researcher at Meta working on PyTorch.
-His work focuses on AI infrastructure, GPU kernels, open-source systems, and kernel LLMs.
+Mark Saroufim is a co-founder at Core Automation, co-founder of GPU MODE and was formerly a systems researcher at Meta working on PyTorch.
+His work focuses on AI infrastructure, GPU kernels, open-source systems, and AI for systems.
 He cares about both building better AI systems and building the open communities and benchmarks that make progress possible.

 View full details